Timaru is a charming port city located in South Canterbury.

-Home to 29,000 people, this small city offers a laid-back option for students who want to experience an authentic New Zealand city.
+Home to 29,000 people, this small city offers a laid-back option for students who want to experience life in an authentic New Zealand city.

 Living in Timaru as a student

-If you choose to study English in Timaru, you can stay in private accommodation or a homestay.
-Most students prefer a homestay when they first arrive in Timaru as this provides extra opportunities to practise English, while getting connected with a local family.
+The Ara Institute of Canterbury – School of English can organise for you to stay in private accommodation or with a host family.
+Most students prefer a homestay when they first arrive as this provides extra opportunities to practise English, while getting connected with a local family.

-What to see in the Timaru region
+What to do in Timaru

-What to see and do in Timaru
+What to see and do in the Timaru region

 Why learn English in Timaru?